-- Chronic hypercapnoea and respiratory acidosis causing pulmonary vasoconstriction.
+- Chronic hypercapnia and respiratory acidosis causing pulmonary vasoconstriction.

-- Anatomic disruption of the pulmonary vascular bed due to primary lung disease (for example, in emphysema, pulmonary thromboembolic disease and pulmonary fibrosis).
+- Anatomical disruption of the pulmonary vascular bed due to primary lung disease (for example, in emphysema, pulmonary thromboembolic disease and pulmonary fibrosis).

 - Increased blood viscosity due to lung disease and its effects (for example, in secondary polycythaemia).

 A wide range of pulmonary and cardiopulmonary disease processes may cause the condition.
-It is usually a chronic and progressive process, but does occur acutely due to sudden causes of pulmonary hypertension, usually following pulmonary embolism.
+It is usually a chronic and progressive process; however, it does occur acutely due to sudden causes of pulmonary hypertension, usually following pulmonary embolism.